-Our crossed Bostons are mostly a part of The Minibull Project, because the Boston Terrier is far healthier than all Bulldog types, and because Bulldogs featured heavily in the original breeds used to create the Boston Terrier, we use them heavily in the program, we add diversity with outcrossing then coming back and back to Bostons, then outcrossing again and again, then outcrossing ect, a long and complicated program I need not go into here.
+Our crossed Bostons are mostly a part of The Minibull Project, because the Boston Terrier is far healthier than all Bulldog types, and because Bulldogs featured heavily in the original breeds used to create the Boston Terrier, we use them in the program, with care, we add diversity with outcrossing then coming back and back to Bostons, then outcrossing again and again, then outcrossing ect, a long and complicated program I need not go into here.

 Im just putting these graphs up because of course we sell the cross pups not kept for the Project.

 Many people just don't get that cross does not always mean HALF this and HALF something else.

 Below are photos and graphs so you can see plainly the progression, as far as Boston content in some lines goes, we will also, in our Bostons, breed some lines on, back to pure

 ( 5th cross ) reason ? to keep our colours and add diversity to pure lines and to ensure our Bostons stay as healthy as possible.

 We do have plenty of straight Boston Terriers and do not need to cross them, we do it because it adds to diversity which in turn adds to general vigour in those lines.
 We found this more or less accidentally as a side effect of our involvement in The Minibull Project.